Years after Aegon's Conquest/Calculations Events

 - -0.5: When Bran Stark wakes up from his coma, he has just finished dreaming that Eddard Stark has already left from Darry, yet that Catelyn Tully is still at sea, indicating that Catelyn Tully arrived in King's Landing less than a fortnight before Eddard Stark arrived in King's Landing (it took Eddard a fortnight to travel from Darry to King's Landing).
 As Eddards travels from Winterfell to King's Landing are judged to have taken 1,75 months, Catelyn Tully can be said to have arrived at King's Landing 1,25 months or later since Eddard Stark left Winterfell (1,75 - 0.5 or less).

 Bringing the total to 4,25 months that have minimally passed in the year.
-Showing that Petyr Baelish' nameday occured at least 4,25 months into the year.
-As Petyr's nameday occured before his duel against Brandon Stark, it can be shown that the duel took place at least multiple months into the year.
+Showing that Petyr Baelish' nameday occurred at least 4,25 months into the year.
+As Petyr's nameday occurred before his duel against Brandon Stark, it can be shown that the duel took place at least multiple months into the year.